Apache Module mod_dir

 - A file written by the user, typically called

 name of this file.
-This is controlled by
+This is controlled bymod_dir.

 - Otherwise, a listing generated by the server.
 This is